Varun-Kanchan/PullShark/README.md

 This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.

 > [!WARNING]
 > **This script is intended for educational purposes and to help users unlock a harmless GitHub achievement**.
-Please use responsibly and do not abuse automation to spam repositories.
+Please use responsibly and do not abuse automation to spam repositories.The author is not responsible for any consequences arising from misuse of this tool
 ---

 ### 🔗 Quick Links